sadaszewski/freebsd-patch-geli-password-from-tpm2/README.md

 - Additionally, GELI keys are now stored rather than the passphrase
 - which eliminated the key computation phase, making things faster.
 - Old code can be accessed in the "deprecated_using_nvindex" branch.
+-
+- After installing the patched kernel and loader you can set up the
+- the scheme using script/setup_gkut2.py.
+-
+- GKUT2 stands for GELI Key Using TPM2.
 ```